 Vegan Recipes of the ancient grain Sorghum millet gluten-free healthy, and versatile

 Here we introduce you to the remarkable ancient grain Sorghum that is an excellent alternative to rice and many other grains.

 What is Sorghum?

 Sorghum millet is an excellent ancient grain and like the smaller millet varieties.
 It is a small-fruited cereal from the grasses family.
 The 30 different species are cultivated in warmer climates for different purposes for more than 2,500 years.

 It is ECO-friendly

-Sorghum is considered resistant to heat and is able to interrupt growth in drought.
+Sorghum is resistant to heat and is able to interrupt growth in drought.
 Regarding the soil condition, this plant is rather undemanding.
-But is characterized by a fast growth.
+But its fast growth is characteristic.

 Sorghum is healthy

 In addition to fluorine, sulfur, phosphorus, magnesium, and potassium, the mineral-rich cereal contains a lot of silicon (silicic acid) and iron.
 Also, it is a source of protein.
 The gluten-free grain is cultivated in the developing countries mainly by small farmers.
 There it is an important staple food

 It is also a good source of fiber and antioxidants.
 This gluten-free grain can help control blood pressure and blood sugar.
 It may even help tackle obesity and prevent cancer.

 Another benefit of sorghum is that it’s a non-genetically modified crop.

 GM sorghum is not grown in North America yet but always buy certified organic sorghum products.
 This will ensure there is no GM material present, as well as avoiding harmful pesticide residues.

 Sorghum deserves a place in our kitchen.

 Sorghum, a millet of the grasses family is small but amazing.
 No wonder, because this fiber-rich cereal source is gluten-free and turns out to be a true all-rounder in the gluten-free kitchen.
 It is extremely versatile and you can boil, bake and even pop it.
 You can cook it in the slow cooker, rice cooker or pot, get creative.
 You can even freeze and reheat it without losing the taste.
 Good that the popularity of this awesome ancient grain rises.
 It deserves a place in our kitchen.